data-dot-all/dataall/pages/code.md

 web framework and running using [uvicorn](https://www.uvicorn.org/) ASGI server.

 ### core/ <a name="core"></a>

-Core contains those functionalities that are needed to run data.all:
+Core contains those functionalities that are indispensable to run data.all.
+Customization of the core should be limited as it affects downstream functionalities.

 - activity
 - cognito_groups
 - environment